Jarosław County

 Jarosław County (powiat jarosławski) is a unit of territorial administration and local government (powiat) in Subcarpathian Voivodeship, south-eastern Poland, on the border with Ukraine.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Jarosław, which lies 49 km east of the regional capital Rzeszów.
 The only other towns in the county are Radymno, lying 13 km south-east of Jarosław, and Pruchnik (a town since 2011).

 The county covers an area of 1029.15 km2.
-As of 2019 its total population was 120,462, out of which the population of Jarosław was 37,585, that of Radymno was 5,279, that of Próchnik was 3,764, and the rural population was 73,834.
+As of 2019 its total population was 120,462, out of which the population of Jarosław was 37,585, that of Radymno was 5,279, that of Pruchnik was 3,764, and the rural population was 73,834.

 Neighbouring counties

 Jarosław County is bordered by Przemyśl County to the south, Przeworsk County to the west and Lubaczów County to the east.
 It also borders Ukraine to the east.